rendell/theconchparadox/chapters/Conch_book/12-home.md

 The conversation that should have served as a warning came just after Neo passed his fit-to-fly test.
 I was over the moon—practically bouncing around our cramped Rotterdam apartment at the prospect of finally returning home.
 I could already imagine walking barefoot in our yard, sleeping in our own bed, reclaiming the comfortable life we had left behind more than a year earlier.

-"I'm worried," Lay Hing said quietly, watching me celebrate.
+"I'm worried," Lay said quietly, watching me celebrate.
 "What if we go back and fall into the same old patterns as before?"

 Her words felt like a splash of cold water on my euphoria.
 Here I was, finally able to envision our return to paradise, and she was introducing doubt into what should have been pure celebration.
 Even though she was excited about going home too, there was something in her voice—a prescient fear that our relationship might not survive the transition back to normal life.

 "Of course not," I reassured her, perhaps too quickly.
 "We're changed people now.
 We've been through too much together to go backwards."

 But even as I dismissed her concerns, something nagged at me.
 Deep down, maybe I was worried too.
 The crisis had unified us against external threats, but had it really resolved the underlying tensions about priorities, communication, and partnership that had existed before Neo's medical emergency?
-Lay Hing kept returning to this theme over our final weeks in Rotterdam—mixed feelings about a return that should have been purely joyful.
+Lay kept returning to this theme over our final weeks in Rotterdam—mixed feelings about a return that should have been purely joyful.

 I chose to focus on the practical excitement of going home rather than engaging with her deeper concerns.
 That choice, in retrospect, was perhaps the first sign that I was already beginning to retreat from the emotional work our relationship required.